tylerharter/cs301-projects/spring18/p1/README.md

 recommend you create a sub-folder called "p1" and use it for all your files related to this project.
 This way, you can keep files for different projects separate (you'll create a "p2" sub-folder for the next project and so on).
+Of course, computers crash and files get accidentally deleted, so you should make sure you backup your work regularly (at a minimum, consider emailing yourself relevant files on occasion).

 Next, you will need to download the files we specify to your project folder.
 In this case, you will just download "test.py" to your "p1"